Succeeding at teaching and the value of cultural wealth

 The decision of pursuing a doctoral program was strongly influenced by my previous experience as a lecturer.
 Having taught 15 courses in two different countries, investing more than 727 hours on direct class instruction, I confirmed that disseminating knowledge is a core dimension of my professional plan.
 The satisfaction I experience when teaching, should be aligned with a commitment to learn, internalize and apply, the state-of-the-art pedagogical practices; as PhD.
 Linda Nilson titles one of her books, I should “teach at my best”.

 Have I been successful at this endeavor?
-My personal database of courses statistics indicates that my courses are rated in average with a 3.65/4.00 (91.4%).
-In average each course has served 39 students from which 36 have completed them, representing an average withdrawal rate of 6.2%.
+My personal database of courses statistics indicates that the courses I teach are rated in average with 3.65/4.00 (91.4%) and my role as a professor with a 3.81/4.00 (95.3%).
+In average each course has served 37 students with an average withdrawal rate of 5.8%.
 Based on these metrics, I would be mislead to affirm that I have succeeded.
 My answer should not rely on one-dimensional metrics, but acknowledge each of the components of the learning process.
 Are the learning environments I promote welcoming and inclusive?
-Have I provided intrinsic and extrinsic motivators to stimulate the learning of the 545 students who had enrolled in my courses?
+Have I provided intrinsic and extrinsic motivators to stimulate the learning of the 553 students who had enrolled in my courses?
 Did the experience on the classroom improved their awareness about the importance of academic integrity?

 To answer this question I will go back three decades ago when K. Patricia Cross affirmed that as a society it was imperative to adapt our teaching and learning methods in response to the long-range need of a learning community.
 Contemporary efforts like the Project Kaleidoscope (PKAL) lead by the American Association of Colleges & Universities (AAC&U) had made significant contributions to this pursuit by fostering a natural science community in undergrad programs across United States; nonetheless, it is my belief that in this journey we have not fully embraced the value of cultural wealth from all groups.